 - Yes, GW offers fellowships in Neuroradiology, Interventional Radiology, Combined Body & MSK Imaging, and Breast Imaging.
 Our partner institution, Children's National Health System, offers a fellowship in Pediatric Radiology.

 Is the residency program accredited by the ACGME?

 - GW's Neuroradiology, Interventional Radiology and Pediatric Radiology fellowships are ACGME-accredited.

 How do the residents perform on the American Board of Radiology exam?

 - GW residents perform exceptionally well the board examination.
 All of our residents have passed the new boards since its inception a few years ago.

 What percent of your residents go on to fellowships?

-- Over the last five years, 98 percent of our residents have chosen to pursue fellowships, generally getting their first or second choice.
+- All of our resident choose to pursue fellowships, generally getting their first or second choice.

 How is physics taught?